Computer Vision and Machine Learning in Sports Analytics: Injury and Outcome Prediction

-We have already discussed one of the ways of using Computer Vision in sports in the previous article.
-Now we are going to look at the wider picture and learn more about other possibilities which can be achieved with the help of Machine learning, and Computer Vision in particular.
+In the previous article, we have already discussed one of the ways of using Computer Vision in object detection.
+Now we are going to look at the wider picture and learn more about other possibilities of Machine learning, and Computer Vision in sports.

-In accordance with the CRISP-DM (The Cross Industry Standard Process for Data Mining) standard, Solving a data analysis problem is a continuous process with many cycles and feedbacks.
+In accordance with the CRISP-DM (The Cross-Industry Standard Process for Data Mining) standard, Solving a data analysis problem is a continuous process with many cycles and feedback.
 And can be represented by the following diagram:

 Business and Data understanding